-- Simpler Process – Acting as your own registered agent simplifies the details that need to be attended to when starting a business.
+- Simpler Process – Acting as your own registered agent uncomplicates the formation process a bit, as you’ll have fewer details to iron out.

-- Inconvenience – The registered agent needs to be available during all business hours which could be problematic if the LLC does not have other employees.
+- Inconvenience – The registered agent needs to be available during all business hours which could be problematic if you are the LLC’s sole employee.

 Registered Agent Service

 If safety and reliability is your goal, hire a registered agent service.
 A business acting as your registered agent must be either a domestic entity in Delaware or a foreign entity who has foreign qualified in Delaware.

 - Privacy – Some documents delivered to your registered agent will contain sensitive information.
 Do you want details about your lawsuit or taxes lost out there in the world?
 Definitely not.
 A friend or family member might misplace these documents, but a professional service will not.
 Plus, in Delaware, all registered agent names and addresses are available to the public.
 This might make an individual uncomfortable, but hiring a company will keep this personal information off the record.